-Chronic use of opioids may cause reduced fertility in females and males of reproductive potential.
-It is not known whether these effects on fertility are reversible [see Adverse Reactions (6), Clinical Pharmacology (12.2), Nonclinical Pharmacology (13.1)].
+Use of opioids for an extended period of time may cause reduced fertility in females and males of reproductive potential.
+It is not known whether these effects on fertility are reversible [see Adverse Reactions (6), Clinical Pharmacology (12.2), Nonclinical Toxicology (13.1)].